felipe-softwaredev/felipe-softwaredev/README.md

-I'm Felipe, a Fullstack Developer driven by a passion for creating impactful solutions.
+<p>I'm Felipe, a Fullstack Developer driven by a passion for creating impactful solutions.
 I enjoy working on projects where I can leverage my creative side and explore most of my technical skills.
 As a self-starter and avid learner, I thrive on embracing new challenges and technologies.
-Collaboration is central to my approach; I firmly believe in the power of teamwork to bring ideas to fruition.
+Collaboration is central to my approach; I firmly believe in the power of teamwork to bring ideas to fruition. </p>